fernandaleonn/The-LIMA-s-traveling/README.md

 | 5 | 2 | $\infty$ | 6 |
 | 8 | 7 | 6 | $\infty$ |

 In this scenario, our objective is to minimize the matrix M. It is straightforward to understand how distances are defined in this context.
-We can approach it row by row, considering the permutation \(C = (0 \, 1 \, 2 \, 3)\), where each number corresponds to a city, with 0 representing the origin city.
-For the given matrix, the cost of the route \(C\) is 19.
+We can approach it row by row, considering the permutation $C = (0 \, 1 \, 2 \, 3)$, where each number corresponds to a city, with 0 representing the origin city.
+For the given matrix, the cost of the route $C$ is 19.
 This calculation is derived from the fact that the journey from city 0 to city 1 incurs a cost of 3, and the journey from city 2 to city 3 incurs a cost of 6.
 Essentially, the row number represents the current city, and the column number represents the destination city.

 **Solution methods**